mckson/pokemons/README.md

 3. Clicking on a Pokemon reveals their moves list and evolution information(Which Pokemon will they evolve into AND what Pokemon have they evolved from) (NOT IMPLEMENTED)
 # brief code walk-through
 Application was implemented with help of ReactJS.
 Application structure:
 ## public folder
 in public folder you could find index.html that defines markup of the application, and other files, logos etc.

 ## src folder
 in src there is main logic of application and styles are located

 index.js - entry point of the application index.css - styles for application components
-  src - contains folder components, where all components of application are located:
+App.js - "main" component of the application that is something like carcass where all other components are located src - contains folder components, where all components of application are located:
-  1.
+### PokemonList component
+is like wrapper for next layer component PokemonListDisplayed that provides functionality for pagination over list of pokemons, fetching data and filtering pokemons by type
+### PokemonListToDisply
+contains row of PokemonSpecies components that should be displayed in the current moment (pagination)